klaytn/klaytn-docs/docs/klaytn/design/transactions/basic.md

 ## TxTypeValueTransferMemo <a id="txtypevaluetransfermemo"></a>

-TxTypeValueTransferMemo is used when a user wants to send tokens with a specific message.
+TxTypeValueTransferMemo is used when a user wants to send KLAY with a specific message.
 TxTypeValueTransferMemo is accepted only if `to` is an externally owned account.
 To transfer KLAY to a smart contract account, use [TxTypeSmartContractExecution](basic.md#txtypesmartcontractexecution) instead.
 The following changes will be made by this transaction type.

 1. The sender's balance decreases by the amount of the transaction fee.
 2. The sender's nonce increases by one.